This article was updated May, 2016

 Centro Historico and Guadalajara Cathedral

+Unlike big brother, Mexico City, the main sights of Guadalajara are mainly clustered in the easily walkable Centro Historico.
 At the heart of the Colonial Centro Historico is the massive Guadalajara cathedral which is bordered by four plazas in the shape of a Latin cross.

 On a nice day or evening the four plazas are full of activity and are a great place to start your tour of the city or just sit and watch the hustle and bustle while sipping a cerveza or cappuccino.
 One of our favorite things to do in Guadalajara is to spend an evening at an outdoor café in Plaza Gaudalajara.
 Here you sit with a view of the beautifully lit cathedral and listen to the evening entertainment.
 There is also a tourist info center in Plaza Guadalajara to help you plan your visit.

 In the historical center some of the top sights to see are the Palacio del Gobierno and the Instituto Cultural Cabañas.
 If you like to shop you should definitely experience the bustling Mercado Libertad.
 Go east to find Plaza Tapatia, the Hospicio Cabanas, Mercado Libertad (the world’s largest indoor market), and Plaza de los Mariacahis.
 Head south to the churches of San Francisco and Nuestra Senora and Parque Aqua Azul and west will take you along Juarez for pedestrian shopping streets and the young, hip University area.

 San Pedro Tlaquepaque